 Sabrina A. Bandali helps Canadian and international clients navigate a broad range of international trade and investment law issues.
 She provides strategic advice related to free trade and investment protection agreements, customs law, foreign corrupt practices, export controls, economic sanctions, trade remedies, cross-border product regulatory and labelling, and international dispute settlement.
 She represents clients in a broad range of industries, including manufacturing, technology, consumer products, retail/fashion, life sciences, oil and gas, and agriculture.

 Sabrina is a tenacious advocate for her clients.
 She has litigated matters before the Canadian International Trade Tribunal, the Federal Court of Appeal, the Ontario Court of Appeal, the Ontario Superior Court of Justice (including the Commercial List) and international arbitral tribunals.
-She represents clients in trade verifications and appeals of customs valuation, tariff classification, and origin decisions by the Canada Border Services Agency.
+She represents clients in trade verifications, trade remedy disputes, and appeals of customs valuation, tariff classification, and origin decisions by the Canada Border Services Agency.

 Sabrina is an adjunct professor at the University of Toronto Faculty of Law, where she teaches domestic and international anti-corruption law.

 Sabrina is a member of the Advocates' Society and the American Bar Association.
-She currently serves as Communications Officer of the Canadian Bar Association Women Lawyers Forum and is Chair of the Ontario Bar Association Equality Committee.
+She currently serves as Chair of the Canadian Bar Association Women Lawyers Forum.